apexpl/db/Readme.md

 # ADL - Apex Database Layer

 A lightweight database layer designed for simplicity and ease of use, providing a middle ground between larger ORMs and base PHP functions (ie. mysqli_*).
-Supports multiple database engines including flat file databases, object mapping, connection load balancing, and an optional wrapper allowing methods to be accessed statically.
+Supports multiple database engines, object mapping, connection load balancing, and an optional wrapper allowing methods to be accessed statically.
 It supports:

-* Supports mySQL, PostgreSQL, SQLite, plus flat file JSON databases via SleekDB, and flat file CSV databases via the league/csv package.
+* Supports mySQL, PostgreSQL, and SQLite with ability to easily implement other engines.
 * Automated mapping to / from objects.
 * Automated preparing of ALL sql queries to protect against SQL injection.
 * Typed, sequential and named placeholders